yext/pages-starter-react-locations/README.md

 NOTE: Future work may remove wrapper.ts and the need for a `render` function entirely.

 ### Everything else
 The rest of the files are basic config setup common to many other React projects.
-In this examples we've enabled:
+In this example we've enabled:

 1. Tailwind CSS (which includes PostCSS) - used for easy styling
 1. ESLint - catches errors in your code
 1. Prettier - formats your code
-1. TypeScript - Add typing to Javascript for a better developer experience
+1. TypeScript - adds typing to Javascript for a better developer experience